Durant Takes Full Court

 What exactly will rise from the land remains to be determined.
 But one thing is clear: the process will be shaped by the community.

-County leaders have committed to hosting engagement sessions, inviting residents to help define the future of the site.
+County leaders have committed to hosting engagement sessions over the next two months, inviting residents to help define the future of the site.
 That collaborative approach mirrors Durant’s own philosophy—one rooted in listening, inclusion, and long-term impact.

 It also reflects the stakes.

-Following the departure of the Washington Commanders to Washington, D.C., concerns about economic loss and underutilized land loomed large.
+Following the planned 2030 departure of the Washington Commanders from Landover to Washington, D.C., concerns about economic loss and underutilized land loomed large.
 The Six Flags redevelopment represents not just replacement, but reinvention—a chance to create a destination that operates year-round and generates sustained economic growth.

-Durant has also contributed $500,000 through the Durant Family Foundation to renovate facilities at Bowie State University and support athletic scholarships.
-These efforts underscore a consistent theme: a belief that talent exists everywhere, but opportunity must be built.
+In 2019, the works achieved through his Kevin Durant Charity Foundation underscore a consistent theme: Durant’s belief that talent exists everywhere, but opportunity must be built.

 The Heart Behind the Mission: Wanda Durant